-At June 30, 2015, the District had \$64,886,120 (net of depreciation) invested in a broad range of capital assets, including land, school buildings, administrative offices, athletic facilities, furniture and equipment.
-Total depreciation expense for the year was \$3,598,949 for governmental activities and \$34,891 for business type activities.
-Additions were made to governmental activities in the amount of \$5,983,996.
-This represents a net increase of \$2,348,756 or 3.8% from last year.
-Construction in Progress for the Elementary Schools project represents the majority of the total increase.
+At June 30, 2016, the District had \$62,563,369 (net of depreciation) invested in a broad range of capital assets, including land, school buildings, administrative offices, athletic facilities, furniture and equipment.
+Total depreciation expense for the year was \$3,531,848 for governmental activities and \$22,341 for business type activities.
+Additions were made to governmental activities in the amount of \$1,231,438.
+This represents a net decrease of \$2,322,751 or 3.58% from last year.
+With the Elementary Schools projects completed, capital assets will continue to decrease as depreciation will normally exceed the annual improvements.